Getting a Refund

-New York Tech is a 2021 ACE Award winner.
-This award honors schools committed to efficiency, security and student service.
+New York Tech is a 2020, 2021, and 2022 ACE Award winner.
+This award honors schools committed to efficiency, security, and student service.
 Learn more.

 - Overpayments received via wire transfer that are made to a student's account may be wired back to the originating account.
 Only funds intended to pay tuition and fees should be sent to New York Institute of Technology.
 Funds intended to be used for a student's personal expenses, should be sent directly to your student's private bank account

 - For payments by personal check, bank check, or domestic wire transfer, refunds will be issued via paper check or direct deposit.

 - For payments by credit card, refunds will be issued directly to the credit card used.
 The credit can take anywhere from 5–7 business days to be applied to your credit card from the date the University processes it.

 - For payments made through FlyWire, TransferMate or international wire transfer, refunds will be distributed to the bank and account that issued the original payment.

 Select your refund preference through BankMobile Disbursements, and request a refund by following these steps.